The Lyrene Family

 On the right is an article printed July 12, 1923 in the Fairhope Courier that boasts about the Charles M. Lyrene farm.

-Below is an article printed February 16, 1928 in the The Onlooker of Foley that boasts about the Charles M. Lyrene farm.
+Below is an article printed February 16, 1928 in the The Onlooker of Foley that tells about the Charles M. Lyrene farm.

 Andrew Lyrene's hard work and persistence were important for his success, but they weren't the only things that mattered.
 He was flexible, learned from his mistakes, and took many risks to succeed.